James-Pitt-dev/Youtube-Data-Analysis/README.md

 - Actionable strategies for creators: focus on engagement metrics like likes while targeting popular categories for maximum impact.

 ## Notebook
-Explore the full analysis in the Jupyter Notebook: [analysis.ipynb](analysis.ipynb)
+Explore the full analysis in the Jupyter Notebook: [Project.ipynb](Project.ipynb)